Dance, Diploma Level 2

-Minimum of four GCSEs grades *A-D, including English and GCSE Maths 9-3.
-Relevant Level 1 Diploma at minimum Merit including GCSE English and GCSE Maths 9-3.
-Successful completion of audition and interview prior to selection.
+Minimum of four GCSEs grade 9-3 including English and Maths.
+Or a relevant Level 1 Diploma at minimum Merit including GCSE English and Maths at grade 9-3.
+Students will audition and be interviewed prior to selection.
+Provide a reference.

 The company’s artistic policy is to provide theatre of the highest quality within the local community and beyond.
 Platform Productions embraces the talents of young people and provides a hub of learning, training and development.
 You will gain all the necessary skills and experiences within a working theatre.

 The University of the Arts (UAL) Level 2 Diploma in Performing and Production Arts is assessed through a series of projects that are designed to broaden student’s skills, experience and expertise.
 The projects are multi-disciplinary and require students to work collaboratively and proactively with fellow students as well as external clients and stakeholders.
 A final end-point assessment (commonly referred to as the Final Major Project) decides the student’s overall grade for the year which is graded as: PASS,MERIT or DISTINCTION.
 Student work is externally assessed and scrutinised by external verifiers from the University of the Arts London (UAL) to ensure that academic standards are adhered to and maintained.

 Most students who successfully complete the Level 2 will progress onto Level 3 within the Creative Arts department; with students having the option of the following Performing and Production Arts pathways at level 3: Dance, Musical Theatre, Acting, Performance, Music and Production Arts.